ChrisManuel86/MarathonInfoUpdater/README.md

 A simple program for updating runner information text files.

 # Usage
-Simply open the program fill out the required feilds, and press "Update Runner Info"
+Simply open the program and fill out the required feilds, then press "Update Runner Info".